apache/trafficserver/doc/developer-guide/api/functions/TSHttpTxnMilestoneGet.en.rst

 		Amount of time spent in or waiting for plugins.

+        .. macro:: TS_MILESTONE_TLS_HANDSHAKE_START

+                Timestamp when the server starts the TLS handshake.
+0 if no handshake is performed (connection reuse).

+        .. macro:: TS_MILESTONE_TLS_HANDSHAKE_END

+                Timestamp when the server completes the TLS handshake.
+0 if no handshake is performed (connection reuse).

 	.. macro:: TS_MILESTONE_LAST_ENTRY

 		A psuedo index which is set to be one more than the last valid index.
 This is useful for looping over the data.